tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 Animation Techniques
 --------------------
-Besides drawing frame by frame, one image at a time, until you achieve the animation you want, some other techniques are easier to achieve thanks to OpenToonz features.
+Besides drawing frame by frame, one image at a time, until you achieve the animation you want, some other techniques are easier to achieve thanks to Tahoma features.

 Whatever the technique is, you can control your work and how smooth the animation is by using the onion skin, that allows you to view more than one image in the viewer at the same time as reference.